squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    - :n:`@hypothesis_id`: create on sub-goal for each disjunct of :n:`@hypothesis_id`;
-   - :n:`@term_pat` a term of type :g:`timestamp`: create one sub-goal for each possible :term:`action constructor<action constructor>` of the sequent current system
+   - :n:`@term_pat` a term of type :g:`timestamp`: create one sub-goal for each possible :term:`action constructor<action constructor>` of the judgement current system
-     (all systems appearing in a sequent have the same set of actions, as they must be be compatible).
+     (all systems appearing in a judgement have the same set of actions, as they must be be compatible).